 The Thunder Bay Regional Health Research Institute is unique.
 Until very recently, research facilities of this calibre would be housed in major metropolitan centres.
 The Information Age has changed that with instant long-distance communications allowing programs to decentralize and find their own space to grow.
 Indeed, scientists have found that Thunder Bay’s size and status as a regional hub have tremendous advantages.
 Below are some of the benefits researchers in Thunder Bay enjoy:

-- It is easy to find clinicians in Thunder Bay and throughout the region.
+- Clinical collaborations: It is easy to find clinicians in Thunder Bay and throughout the region.
 Research carried out by clinicians is on the rise in Thunder Bay, in part as a direct result of the Health Research Institute, and in part because of the new clinicians drawn to the region to take advantage of our facilities and access.
 Much of the research at the Health Research Institute involves partnerships between scientists and clinicians.

-- Thunder Bay is located on the edge of the Boreal Forest at the “wolf’s eye” of Lake Superior, the largest freshwater lake in the world.
+- A beautiful place to live: Thunder Bay is located on the edge of the Boreal Forest at the “wolf’s eye” of Lake Superior, the largest freshwater lake in the world.
 This urban centre of 110,000 people has 20-minute access to downhill and cross-country skiing, hiking, fishing, boating and kayaking, and other outdoor activities.
 Downtown Toronto is just 1.5 hours away with commercial flights to Toronto’s Billy Bishop airport as well as Toronto Pearson International Airport.